-- 4 fat cloves of garlic, sliced
+- 4 fat cloves garlic sliced

-- 1 medium-big onion, sliced
+- 1 medium-big onion sliced

 - 1/2 tablespoon unsalted butter

-- Salt and pepper to taste
+- pepper to taste

-- Basil or coriander leaves
+- basil or coriander leaves

-- Croutons or garlic bread
+- croutons or garlic bread

 - Wash, peel and deseed the pumpkin and chop into small pieces

 - In a wide based wok or frying pan heat the oil and butter on a medium low heat and quickly toss in the garlic before the butter begins to burn.
 Fry the garlic for about a minute.